 - Quantifying PUFA, Expert Opinion, and My Conclusion

-I was persuaded to drastically reduce my PUFA intake.
+I was persuaded to reduce my PUFA intake drastically.
 But unlike the low-carb Paleo crowd, I decided it mathematically made sense to reduce fat and increase carbs, because many of the fat sources favored by Paleo actually had a fair amount of PUFA.
-Also, I estimated it could take a few years to reduce stored PUFA levels, so going below a healthy baseline level for a while seemed to be correct to me.
+Also, I estimated it could take a few years to reduce stored PUFA levels, so going below a healthy baseline level for a while seemed correct.

 A year later, instead of focusing on all PUFA, I narrowed my dietary limitation to seed oils and added back whole food sources of PUFA, such as nuts.